shankkzn/shankkzn/README.md

 ### 👨‍💻 About Me

-- 💻 Developing desktop and web applications using C# / .NET with a focus on clean and maintainable code
-- 🗃 Experienced working with databases such as Microsoft SQL Server and SQLite
-- 🧠 Continuously expanding my knowledge by building real-world projects and experimenting with new technologies
-- 🌍 Actively seeking a developer role in Israel to grow professionally and contribute to impactful projects

----

-### 👨‍💻 About Me

 - 💻 Developing desktop and web applications using **C# / .NET** with a focus on clean and maintainable code
 - 🗃 Experienced working with databases such as **Microsoft SQL Server** and **SQLite**
 - 🧠 Continuously expanding my knowledge by building real-world projects and experimenting with new technologies